How To Prove Medical Negligence In A Compensation Case

 - Omission – for example, failing to provide a patient with the correct treatment.

 - Accident – for example, an accident during a surgical procedure which causes physical damage to the patient.

-What Evidence Do You Need To Prove You Experienced Medical Negligence?
+What Evidence Do You Need For Medical Negligence Claims?